rspamd/rspamd.com/doc/fuzzy_storage.md

 <center><img class="img-responsive" src="{{ site.baseurl }}/img/rspamd-fuzzy-2.png" width="75%"></center>

-Fuzzy storage functions:

-1. Data storage
+### Data storage
-2. Transport Protocol Encryption
-3. Hashes expiration
-4. Access control (read and write)
-5. Replication (since v.
-1.3)

-### Storage architecture

 The database engine, namely sqlite3, imposes some restrictions on the storage architecture.

-Firstly, sqlite cannot deal well with concurrent write requests: in this case, the database performance is degraded significantly.
-Secondly, it is quite difficult to provide replication and scale the database as it requires third-party tools.
+The most important concern is that sqlite cannot deal well with concurrent write requests.
+This translates to database performance being degraded significantly.

-Therefore, rspamd hash storage always writes to the database strictly from one process.
-To reach this goal, one of the processes maintains the updates queue whilst all other processes simply forward write requests from clients to the selected process.
-The updates queue is written to the disk once per minute (by default).
-Such an architecture is optimized for the load profile with prevalence of read requests.
+To manage this, Rspamd hash storage always writes to the database strictly from one process, the fuzzy storage worker.
+This one process maintains the updates queue whilst all other processes simply forward write requests from clients to this process.
+The updates queue is written to disk once per minute by default, configurable with the `sync` setting seen in the sample.

+This architecture is optimized with priority given to read requests.

-### Hashes expiration
+### Hash expiration

 Another major function of the fuzzy storage is removing of the obsolete hashes.
 Since the duration of spam mailings is always limited, there is no reason to store all hashes permanently.
 It is better to compare the quantity of hashes learned over some time, with the available RAM amount.
 For example, 400 thousands hashes occupy about 100 Mb and 1.5 million hashes occupy 0.5 Gb.